833-483-7477

-Food poisoning, also known as foodborne illness, is a result of eating contaminated food.
-The most common food contaminants are infectious organisms, such as bacteria, parasites, viruses and their toxins.
-These infectious organisms and their toxins can taint food at any point during its processing or production, as well as whenever you incorrectly handle or cook food in your own kitchen.
+These infectious organisms and their toxins can taint food at any point during its processing or production, as well as whenever you incorrectly handle or cook raw food even in your own kitchen.

-Most often, undercooked meat and improperly handled produce are to blame for cases of food poisoning.
-Fortunately, most food poisoning cases only last for a couple of days and don’t require serious medical attention.
+When you eat contaminated food it can be serious but most food poisoning cases only last for a couple of days and don’t require serious further medical treatment or attention.

-Signs and Symptoms of Food Poisoning
+Signs and Food Poisoning Symptoms

-Food poisoning symptoms come on quickly โ€” typically within hours of eating a contaminated piece of food.
-Although the exact effects of food poisoning may vary depending on the source of contamination, most types of food poisoning share similar symptoms.
+Although the exact effects and common symptoms of eating food that is contaminated or other food-derived poisoning may vary depending on the source or contamination, most types share similar symptoms.

 Pay attention to these signs of food poisoning: